ballerina-platform/module-ballerinax-aws.s3/README.md

 [Amazon S3](https://aws.amazon.com/s3/) (Simple Storage Service) is a highly scalable, durable, and secure object storage service provided by Amazon Web Services (AWS).
 It is designed to store and retrieve any amount of data from anywhere on the web, making it ideal for a wide range of use cases, including data backup, archiving, content distribution, and big data analytics.

-The `ballerinax/aws.s3` connector offers APIs to connect and interact with [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html), specifically based on the `2006-03-01` version of the Amazon S3 REST API.
+The `ballerinax/aws.s3` connector offers APIs to connect and interact with [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/API/Type_API_Reference.html), built on the AWS SDK v2.
 It supports creating, listing, and deleting buckets, uploading, retrieving, and deleting objects, managing object metadata and tagging, multipart uploads, and bucket and object access control lists (ACLs).

 ## Setup guide